Indiana Violent Death Reporting System (INVDRS)

-Indiana is one of 32 states to receive funding for the Centers for Disease Control (CDC) Collecting Violent Death Data Using the National Violent Death Reporting System.
+Indiana is one of 40 states to receive funding from the Centers for Disease Control and Prevention (CDC) to collect violent death data using the National Violent Death Reporting System.
 The purpose of the funding is to improve the planning, implementation, and evaluation of violence prevention programs.
 The grant will be administered by the State Department of Health’s Division of Trauma and Injury Prevention.

 To facilitate the development of the INVDRS, an advisory board has been established.
 The board will meet quarterly and will focus on the technical aspects of developing and implementing the reporting system.
 The board is made up of individuals/organizations with experience in conducting injury reporting systems and persons representing organizations that can provide the needed data (coroners, law enforcement, vital records, and crime laboratories).
-Please contact Katie Hokanson (email@example.com) or Rachel Kenny (firstname.lastname@example.org) if you or someone from your agency is willing to serve on the advisory board.
+Please contact Morgan Sprecher (email@example.com) if you or someone from your agency is willing to serve on the advisory board.

 |Date||Meeting Agenda||Meeting Notes||Additional Material|

 *Joint meeting with IPAC*

 INVDRS Epidemiologist, Division of Trauma and Injury Prevention